helensz98/Interactive-Lab-Hub/Lab 5/README.md

 * What is a bad environment for X?
     * Somewhere dark with a messy background.
 * When will X break?
-    * When I stamp or the camera/pi or when it misclassifies other objects as masks.
+    * When I stamp or the camera/pi or when it's in a bad environment and thus misclassifies other objects as masks.
 * When it breaks how will X break?
     * It will not be able to tell whether the item presented is a mask or not.
 * What are other properties/behaviors of X?